 Waxing your car doesn’t have to be complicated or tedious.
 With the right equipment for waxing the car, care throughout the process and about an hour to dedicate to the waxing process, your car will look amazingly well cared for.

 Before you can begin the process of waxing your car should be washed appropriately.
-You can read our article on car washing to follow in order to ensure that your car is washed thoroughly and washed with the appropriate car care.
+You can read our article How to wash your car without scratching in order to ensure that your car is washed thoroughly and washed with the appropriate car care.
 Also, your car should be dried well before waxing, as discussed in the car washing article, as well.
 Additionally, your cars’ surface should be cooled and not left in direct sunlight.
 Be sure to park under a tree or other shady location.

 Waxing Procedures - What Do You Need and How to Do It

 Now you can begin the waxing procedure.
 To begin you will need a soft and gentle sponge.
 Most professional grade car waxes come with a sponge included but if your car wax has no sponge then make sure to use a very soft one that will not damage your car paint.

 You can purchase a good nonabrasive brand of car wax from a local car repair and parts shop.
 The professionals working there can help you to purchase the best car wax for your car.

 Very lightly dampen the sponge and put a small amount of your car wax on it, not more than the equivalent of a tablespoon amount.